Bypassing the Monster: A Faster and Simpler Optimal Algorithm for Contextual Bandits under Realizability: Introduction

 More recently, \cite{foster2020beyond} propose an algorithm that achieves the optimal regret for contextual bandits using an \textit{online} regression oracle.
-Their algorithm, namely \texttt{SquareCB}, is built on the \texttt{A}/\texttt{BW} algorithm of \cite{abe1999associative} (see also the journal version \citealt{abe2003reinforcement}) originally developed for linear contextual bandits --- specifically, \texttt{SquareCB} replaces the ``Widrow-Hofff predictor'' used in the \texttt{A}/\texttt{BW} algorithm by a general online regression predictor, then follows the same probabilistic action selection strategy as the \texttt{A}/\texttt{BW} algorithm. \cite{foster2020beyond} show that by using this simple strategy, contextual bandits can be reduced to {online regression} in a black-box manner.
+Their algorithm, called \texttt{SquareCB}, builds on the \texttt{A}/\texttt{BW} algorithm of \cite{abe1999associative} (see also the journal version \citealt{abe2003reinforcement}) originally developed for linear contextual bandits --- specifically, \texttt{SquareCB} replaces the ``Widrow-Hofff predictor'' used in the \texttt{A}/\texttt{BW} algorithm by a general online regression predictor, then follows the same probabilistic action selection strategy as the \texttt{A}/\texttt{BW} algorithm. \cite{foster2020beyond} show that by using this simple strategy, contextual bandits can be reduced to {online regression} in a black-box manner.
 While the implication that contextual bandits are no harder than online regression is important and insightful, online regression with a general function class itself is a challenging problem.
-Note that an online regression oracle is \textit{not} an offline optimization oracle, which means that algorithms for solving this oracle are not direct and have to be designed on a case-by-case basis --- while there is a beautiful theory characterizing the minimax regret rate of online regression with general function classes (\citealt{rakhlin2014online}), to our knowledge computational efficient algorithms are only known for specific function classes.
-For example, consider the case of general finite $\cF$, the online algorithm given by \cite{rakhlin2014online} actually requires $\Omega(|\cF|)$ computational cost at each round.
+Note that an online regression oracle has to provide robust guarantees for an arbitrary data sequence generated by an adaptive adversary, which may cause implementation difficulties when the function class $\cF$ is complicated --- while there is a beautiful theory characterizing the minimax regret rate of online regression with general function classes (\citealt{rakhlin2014online}), to our knowledge computational efficient algorithms are only known for specific function classes.
+For example, consider the case of a general finite $\cF$, the online algorithm given by \cite{rakhlin2014online} actually requires $\Omega(|\cF|)$ computational cost at each round.
 Therefore, beyond the existing results of \cite{foster2020beyond}, a more thorough ``online-to-offline reduction'' from contextual bandits to offline regression is highly desirable.